-They can show you how viable a working partnership between your agency and their organization is.
-If they describe lofty, way-too-out-there ambitions that you won't be able to deliver on in this section, you'll know you have to have a frank conversation about what your agency can realistically do for them.
+These goals can show you how viable a working partnership between your agency and their organization is.
+If they describe lofty, impossible ambitions, you can proactively have a frank conversation about what your agency can realistically do for them.

 5. Budget Information

 It might go without saying, but clients need to be able to afford your services.
-If the budget they provide in this section isn’t where it needs to be, you’ll have to have a conversation to see if they’re willing to bump that figure up.
+If the budget they provide in this section isn’t where it needs to be, you’ll have to see if they’re willing to bump that figure up.

-If their budget meets your standards, this section gives you a reference point for the resources you’ll be able to allocate to assist the client.
-It also helps you set some boundaries to frame the strategy you'll employ to help the organization in question.
+If their budget meets your standards, this section acts as a reference point for the resources you’ll be able to allocate to assist the client.

 This section often serves as a starting point for shaping the way you serve this client.
-It gives you some valuable reference points for understanding how the company in question operates.
-With this information, you know where to look to see how companies in the potential client’s space function.
+You’ll gain valuable reference points for understanding how the company in question operates.
+With this information, you can research how companies in the potential client’s industry function.

 You can see the strategies their competitors are employing and determine whether your agency can leverage those tactics.
-If you check out a potential client's competitors and see that their operations are totally foreign to your services, you might decide that their company isn’t a good fit for you.
+If you see that competitors’ operations are totally foreign to your services, you might decide that their company isn’t a good fit for you.

 7. Room for Any Information or Questions That Might Not Have Been Covered

-As I said, not everything is meant to be, and it’s easy to waste a lot of time chasing down an opportunity that might blow up in your face.
-But with a well-crafted client intake form, you can get ahead of those potential duds and keep your agency running as smoothly and efficiently as possible.
+Not everything is meant to be.
+And it’s easy to waste a lot of time chasing down an opportunity that might blow up in your face.
+With a well-crafted client intake form, you can get ahead of those potential duds and keep your agency running as efficiently as possible.